What is Costochondritis?

 Your doctor may ask you a number of questions.
 Being prepared to answer them may leave time to go over points you want to spend more time on.
 You may be asked:

-- Are you feeling any respiratory infections recently?
+Have you been feeling any respiratory infections recently?

 General summary